-There are two (very similar) atomic-rules, one for the shared action and one for the unique actions.
-Both require that the resource context is not \bot , i.e., there is currently a shared resource.
-Both also require that the guard for the respective action is initially present, which ensures that no thread can modify the shared data structure without holding the appropriate guard.
+There are two similar atomic-rules, one for the shared action and one for the unique actions.
+Both require that the resource context is not $\perp$ , i.e., there is currently a shared resource, and that the guard for the respective action is initially present, which ensures that no thread can modify the shared data structure without holding the appropriate guard.
 For the shared action, any positive fraction of the guard is sufficient; for the unique actions, the whole unsplittable guard is required.
 In the postcondition of the conclusion, the guard records the new argument with which the action has been performed in its multiset or sequence, respectively.
-The rule's premise requires showing that, assuming the invariant holds initially for some value x_v , it holds again after the atomic modification, with a new value that is the result of applying the respective action with the respective argument.
-We impose side conditions that require the assertions P and Q to not contain any guards (that is, any guards held before the atomic block must be framed away using the frame rule), and that the invariant I(x) is precise [O'Hearn et al. 2004], i.e., fulfilled by at most one sub-heap of any given heap.
-This condition is not limiting in practice, see App.
-B.2.
+The rule's premise requires showing that, assuming the invariant holds initially for some value $x_v$ (which, since the invariant is unary and thus no low-ness assumptions can be made, forces one to treat all shared data as high), it holds again after the atomic modification, with a new value that is the result of applying the respective action with the respective argument.
+We impose side conditions that require the assertions P and Q to not contain any guards (i.e., any guards held before the atomic block must be framed away using the frame rule), and that the invariant I(x) is precise [O'Hearn et al. 2004], i.e., fulfilled by at most one sub-heap of any given heap.
+This condition is not limiting in practice, see Eilers et al. [2022].